carpentries/equity-and-inclusion/demographics/README.md

 # About
-This folder contains demographics of who we are reaching.
+This folder contains demographics* for who we are reaching.

+*Taken from SurveyMonkey for attendees who completed our pre-workshop surveys.